Discover the Real Story of Santa Fe

 Discover the Flavors Behind Santa Fe’s Celebrated Cuisine

-On this delicious downtown walking tour, you’ll explore the gourmet markets and specialty purveyors that keep Santa Fe’s home kitchens and professional chefs stocked with exceptional ingredients.
+On this delicious 2-hour walking tour, you’ll explore the gourmet markets and purveyors that supply the city’s vibrant culinary culture.

 Along the way, you’ll: